-Figure 5.1 shows values of $\lambda$ computed for all dipole ( $\ell = 1$ ) and quadrupole ( $\ell = 2$ ) modes.
+Figure 5.1 shows values of λ computed for all dipole ($\ell = 1$) and quadrupole ($\ell = 2$) modes.
 In particular, for the zonal (m = 0) and retrograde (m > 0) modes calculated here, the critical magnetic field needed to cause mode suppression decreases with increasing rotation rate.
-This is because, for these branches, $\lambda$ increases relatively strongly with q (for b = 0, $\lambda \propto q^2$ ; Bildsten, Ushomirsky, et al., 1996; Townsend, 2003; Townsend, 2020).
+This is because, for these branches, λ increases relatively strongly with q (for b = 0, $\lambda \propto q^2$; Bildsten, Ushomirsky, et al., 1996; Townsend, 2003; Townsend, 2020).
 Therefore, $a{crit} = b{crit}/\sqrt{\lambda}$ decreases with q.
-However, since larger rotation rates cause the prograde Kelvin modes (which have $m = -\ell$ ) to attain larger horizontal scales ( $\lambda$ decreases to a smaller constant value with q, when b = 0), the critical field increases with increasing rotation rate.
-For the ( $\ell, m$ ) = (2, -1) case, the dependence of $\lambda$ on q and b is slightly more complicated, hence the non-monotonic behavior of the corresponding critical field with rotation rate.
-In any case, a straightforward prediction of this formalism is thus that different branches of modes should undergo suppression at different mode frequencies.
+However, since larger rotation rates cause the prograde Kelvin modes (which have $m = -\ell$) to attain larger horizontal scales (λ decreases to a smaller constant value with q, when b = 0), the critical field increases with increasing rotation rate.
+For the (l, m) = (2, -1) case, the dependence of λ on q and b is slightly more complicated, hence the non-monotonic behavior of this formalism is thus that different branches of modes should undergo suppression at different mode frequencies.
 Observational measurements of these critical periods may therefore impose strong constraints on the magnetic and rotational properties of the star.